Southern California Wildflowers

 Chino Hills State Park (Chino Hills): Park on the street just outside of the entrance on Sapphire Road.
 Hike up the road until you reach a yellow gate on your right (before the big white water tank).
 Continue onto the dirt road that is beyond the yellow gate.
 It will veer left and turn into the Bane Ridge Trail.
 You can find a map of the park HERE.
 About 10 minutes into the Bane Ridge Trail you'll reach the first fork in the trail and you'll see the flower field in the distance on your right.
 This is where I can only describe where to go as I saw no other signs.
 You'll take a right at the fork in the trail which leads to another trail heading down the hill.
 Continue down this trail until you can take another right to cross the small stream.
 Then continue on this trail and it will circle around and up a hill and eventually bring you to the same ridge with the flower field you saw earlier (pictured below).
 Approximate hiking distance (roundtrip): 6 miles.

 Walker Canyon (Lake Elsinore): Unlike Chino Hills, this is one is simple - your GPS will take you directly to the wildflower area along Walker Canyon Road.
 There are two access points to explore this area.
 The more popular side is the trailhead that starts at the corner of Lake Street and Walker Canyon Road.
 The second trailhead is at the other end of Walker Canyon Road, where the road dead-ends.
 You can hike either side or you can even do a loop that connects the two ends.
 The roundtrip distance for the loop is approximately four to five miles.
 Heads up, this will be a VERY BUSY area during the bloom season.
 Just remember though, the further you hike out, the less people there will be (and better photos you’ll take too).
 Expect that it will be difficult to find parking and that you’ll more than likely have to park far away from either trailhead.
+At the time of this writing, the City is requiring that folks take a shuttle to the flowers from a designated parking area for $10.
 I’d highly recommend taking some time off work and going in the morning the during the middle of the week.